Fiserv/acceptance-solutions-apac/docs/LocalIntegrationCheckList.md

-# Local Based Integration Checklist
+# Local Integration Checklist

 <img src="https://raw.githubusercontent.com/Fiserv/acceptance-solutions-apac/develop/assets/images/pos3.jpg " width="1185">

-### Local Based Integration Use Cases
+### Local Integration Use Cases

 Our local integration APIs facilitates to connect with your in-house central or any standalone systems to automate the entire billing to payments transactions.<BR/>

-From inventory tracking, reservations, billing and reconciliation applications that your business is using, our local-based API opens many possibilities for your business to cater to your business’ payment eco-system.<BR/> <br>
+From inventory tracking, reservations, billing and reconciliation applications that your business is using, our local integration API opens many possibilities for your business to cater to your business’ payment eco-system.<BR/> <br>
 <br>

-<B> Use case considerations on how our local based integration can support your ecosystem: </B>
+<B> Use case considerations on how our Local integration can support your ecosystem: </B>

- - Your current point of sale (POS) system(s) have been implemented on local-based connectivity
+ - Your current point of sale (POS) system(s) have been implemented on local connectivity
- - Technically your business direction for your payment and reporting ecosystem is planned to be on local-based integrations
+ - Technically your business direction for your payment and reporting ecosystem is planned to be on local integrations
  - *If you are a hospitality-based business using Oracle Opera Payment Interface (OPI) to support Oracle Property Management System (PMS) solutions
    - Enjoy the benefits of enabling tokenized payment transactions to be integrated to Oracle Payment Interface (OPI)
  - Optimize your financial management with digitalized receipts that can be viewed and downloaded on Fiserv Business Point (merchant portal)